SAVE 4% @ GETFPV WITH MY COUPON CODE

 The HDO2s are my bread and butter FPV goggles and have been for a long time.
 The HDO2s are great with the Mad Mushroom antenna and a Lumenier patch antenna.
 The Crosshair Extreme is good too, but I don’t really see a huge difference.

-For commercial gigs or track work I usually switch over to the DJI FPV V2 goggles.
+For commercial gigs or track work I usually switch over to the DJI FPV V2 goggles, and lately the DJI Avata 2 with the Goggles 3.
 They’re extremely popular in the industry, and in some ways outperform the new DJI Goggles 2 in regards to frame rate and expandability.

 Mad Mushroom Antenna Made By Ethix